We aim to develop Global Integral Competence in three areas: HEALTH, WEALTH, and PEACE

 We can all clearly see the limitations of our current organizational forms and economic principles.
 But how do we overcome these limitations?
 How do we move towards more flexible and global forms?
 How do we create integral and cosmopolitan wealth?
 How do we achieve benefits for people, planet and profit?
 How can we leverage the strengths of business to create disruptive innovations for global challenges?
 How do we move forward while integrating the best from the past?
 How can we practice cosmopolitan communication in a corporate boardroom, in a startup, in a central bank?
 Our integral wealth focus provides research, inquiry and learning into these questions.

-Advisor: Sergej van Middendorp MBA, MA
+Contact: PhD Sergej van Middendorp

 Ken Wilber, one of the most influential contemporary US American philosophers, observes that while globalization is turning the planet into a village, the world is rapidly disintegrating: In the past, most people were born and raised, married, had children and died in the same culture.